collinhord/rock-ai-hackathon-2025/rock-skills/docs/2-problem-statement.md

 **(No tables or fields for):**
 - Master Skill Taxonomy Reference (Science of Reading, Learning Progressions)
 - Conceptual Equivalence Mappings (state variants)
+- **Bridging/Proxy Mechanisms** (master skills as content anchor points that inherit state variant relationships)
 - Hierarchical Decomposition (micro-objectives for P&I)
 - Learning-Science-Based Prerequisites/Progressions

-**Critical Gap**: Cannot query "all skills teaching phoneme blending" or "conceptual equivalents of this skill" or "micro-objectives under this skill."
+**Critical Gap**: Cannot query "all skills teaching phoneme blending" or "conceptual equivalents of this skill" or "micro-objectives under this skill." **Cannot tag content to proxy that automatically connects to equivalent skills across 50+ state systems.**

 ### 3.3 Comparison to Science of Reading Taxonomy